- Member Since: February 11, 2022

 Selecting Equipment

-The Baofeng UV-5R can be found on eBay or Amazon for around $35.
-Even if you plan on purchasing other, more expensive radios, a few of these are handy to share with others.
+The Baofeng UV-5R can be found on eBay or Amazon for $30 or less.
+Even if you plan on purchasing other, more expensive radios, a few of these are handy to share with others and keep as backups.

 When purchasing radios, look for sellers with decent track records.
 Baofeng UV-5Rs can be purchased with additional power (max output of 8 watts versus 5 watts), accessories like a cigarette charger for your vehicle, better/more batteries, a programming cable (recommended), etc.